MIDI-LLM: Improving Text-to-MIDI Music Generation via Adapting Large Language Models: Introduction

-To imbue symbolic models with effective text control and fast inference, we propose \textsc{Midi-LLM}, an adaptation of LLMs for text-to-MIDI generation.
-Our motivation is twofold: (i)~LLMs encode broad world knowledge and emotional semantics, making them well-suited for conditioning on text prompts, and (ii)~the LLM ecosystem is well-developed with easy-to-use inference-time optimizations.
-Concretely, we expand the token embedding layer of a pretrained text LLM~\citep{grattafiori2024llama} to incorporate MIDI tokens (Sec.~\ref{subsec:expand}).
-We then train the model in two stages, first on music-adjacent text and standalone MIDIs, then on MIDIs paired with text (Sec.~\ref{subsec:training}).
+To imbue symbolic models with effective text control and to leverage continuous advancements in the quality and efficiency of open-weight LLMs, we propose \textsc{Midi-LLM}, a recipe to adapt LLMs for text-to-MIDI generation and editing.
+Our motivation is twofold: (i)~LLMs encode broad world knowledge and emotional semantics, making them well-suited for conditioning on text prompts, and (ii)~a monolithic LLM architecture fits into an ecosystem with well-developed, easy-to-use inference-time optimizations.
+To validate our recipe, we explore a first instantiation by expanding the token embedding layer of the Llama 3.2 (1B) LLM~\citep{grattafiori2024llama} to incorporate MIDI tokens (Sec.~\ref{subsec:expand}) based on the Anticipatory Music Transformer~\citep{thickstun2024anticipatory} vocabulary and framework built with MIDI generation and infilling support.
+We then train the model in two stages totaling 4B+ tokens: first on music-adjacent text and standalone MIDIs as \textit{unimodal} continued pre-training, and then on multitrack Lakh MIDI~\citep{raffel2016lmd} data paired with text captions~\citep{melechovsky2024midicaps} as \textit{multimodal} supervised finetuning (Sec.~\ref{subsec:training}).
 Since we preserve the original LLM's parameter structure, we can easily leverage \texttt{vLLM}~\citep{kwon2023efficient,shaw2024llm} for accelerated inference.
-Our experiments confirm that \textsc{Midi-LLM} achieves higher quality, stronger text control, and significantly faster inference than the Text2midi baseline~\citep{bhandari2025text2midi}.
+We perform a quantitative comparison with the recent Text2midi~\citep{bhandari2025text2midi} model (Table~\ref{tab:vs-text2midi}), showing that our model achieves higher quality, stronger text control, and 7--13$\times$ faster inference.